 In this tutorial, you will learn how to find and fix broken links using a free WordPress link management plugin called Broken Link Checker.

-(Broken Link Checker WP link management plugin)
+(Broken Link Checker WP plugin)

 Broken Link Checker is an essential WordPress maintenance plugin that will monitor your site for broken links and notify you if any links errors are detected.